SEKOIA-IO/documentation/_shared_content/automate/index.md

 In this documentation, you will learn how to:

-- Configure your profile to be able to efficiently use playbooks
+- Configure your profile to efficiently use playbooks
 - Set up your playbooks using templates
 - Create a playbook from scratch
 - Learn more about the different types of triggers, operators and actions